-As with many things in antiquity, New Year’s history and deciding on a calendar date for the start of a new year is mired in conflicting facts and lore.
+As with many things in antiquity, the history of New Years and how we decided on a calendar date is mired in conflicting facts and lore.
 Even today, January 1st is not recognized as the beginning of a twelve-month cycle in various parts of the world.
-The process of placing January 1st as the new year in many regions, Europe and North American included, can trace its history back to the Roman Empire.
+The process of placing January 1st as the new year in many regions, Europe and North American included, can trace its history back to 45 BCE when Julius Caesar ruled the Roman Empire.

 Calendars of Ancient Rome